About Ava Lemert...

 With a versatile 3+ octave voice, a beautiful tenor saxophone, and her vivacious stage presence, Ava Lemert has earned herself the moniker as "The Singing Saxstress™"

 Born in Covina, California, Ava Lemert began singing her made-up songs into her sister’s tape recorder before she started Kindergarten.
-Eventually, Ava was her High School's first underclassman — as well as the first female— Drum Major.
+Her first instrument was a butter tub and wooden spoons, but would start out on clarinet in elementary school.
+Her Father bartered work as a motorcycle instructor for Yamaha Motorcycles in order to buy Ava a new YAS-23 alto saxophone for Jazz Band.
+Eventually, Ava was her High School marching band's first underclassman — as well as the first female— Drum Major.

 After attending the University of Southern California, Ava struck out into the workforce.
 Music wasn't a part of her busy life until 2005, when as a mother of a 3 year old son, she re-learned how to read sheet music so she could play her dusty saxophone again in a community marching band.
 From there, she got the fever to perform and write again, and now, Ava is breaking new ground for herself in music, reaching beyond what her early successes could have possibly predicted.

 Ava Lemert’s Music Performances Are Unique and Memorable Experiences Every Time.